Sitting in an innocuous shed on the outskirts of Ford's Dagenham estate lies the Ford Heritage Centre.

 On the early cars, the interior is understandably barebones.
 By 2005 things were very different and in this road-going GT, there are plenty of comforts, with that metal finish to the interior.
 But there's a brutality to the exterior design, and the GT remains a flat slab of car, here powered with supercharged 5.4-litre V8.

 For those in the UK, it's perhaps best remembered for the praise that turned to criticism from Top Gear's Jeremy Clarkson, who owned one and ultimately returned it.
-For a closer look at the 2005 Ford GT, check out our photo gallery.

 But from the 2005 model and you can draw a line directly into the design of the next-gen Ford GT.
 Things are bolder and wider, but with the birth of the 2016 model, there's a wonderful drama that you wouldn't normally associate with Ford.
 In many ways, the new Ford GT exhibits the flamboyance you might associate with Ferrari, and that's beautifully ironic.